mantidproject/documents/Design/Muon/MuonAnalysis_sequential_fitting.md

   #####Runs#####
   - The Runs option would be better as a box to type a range into, like elsewhere
   - Should *not* be restricted to runs that have been loaded into the interface - type any range, like for sequential fitting
+    - **Question:** This conflicts with syntax for *co-added* runs on home tab.
+How to solve this?
   - If several runs selected, would fit the same groups/periods for all
   - If one run selected, can fit several groups/periods for that single run
     - Can then set up a sequential fit across runs for this (sequential fit not possible if several runs selected in browser)